-Phoenix Houses of New England, founded in Rhode Island in 1967, is one of the region’s premier nonprofit substance abuse treatment agencies, annually serving more than 3,500 individuals at 45 programs and facilities throughout New England.
+Phoenix House New England, founded in Rhode Island in 1967, is one of the region’s premier nonprofit substance abuse treatment agencies, annually serving nearly 7,000 individuals at more than 30 programs and facilities throughout New England.
 Administered through our offices located in Providence, the majority of our programs are accredited by CARF, the Commission on Accreditation of Rehabilitation Facilities, a nationally recognized standard of excellence.

-In Rhode Island, our programs provide a broad spectrum of services to adults and adolescents, including: medically monitored detoxification, residential and outpatient treatment, education and prevention services, sober living and recovery support for women, temporary shelter for adolescents, and case management for court-involved adolescents at the Rhode Island Juvenile Drug Court.
+In Rhode Island, our programs provide a broad spectrum of services to adults, including: medically monitored withdrawal, residential and outpatient treatment, education and prevention services, and sober living and recovery support for men and women.

 Our treatment philosophy is based on the understanding that addiction is a chronic disease.
 Individuals suffering from substance use disorders deserve evidence-based treatment in settings that offer privacy and dignity.